 Kalsa

-As I mentioned above, the Via Vittorio Emanuele connects the city gates Porta Nuova in the west and Porta Felice in the east.
+As I mentioned above, the Via Vittorio Emanuele connects the city gates Porta Nuova in the west with Porta Felice in the east.
 The latter is a stone’s throw from the shores of the Mediterranean in Palermo’s Kalsa district.
 It is one of the city’s most historic and culturally significant areas.
 Its story spans centuries, reflecting Palermo’s diverse influences and transformations.

 Tables Turn